 - Ensure there is a designated person to record important actions, assignments and due dates during the meeting.
 This person should ensure that this information is distributed to all participants shortly after the meeting.

-- If the group meets regularly then inbetween meetings make sure you keep in touch with all participants and constantly seek their feedback to ensure the meetings continue to be of relevance for them.
+- If the group meets regularly make sure you keep in touch with all participants and constantly seek their feedback to ensure the meetings continue to be of relevance for them.

-If people lose interest in your meetings then you may lose their input for that meeting – but crucially you may also lose their imput from other meetings because they may begin to associate all of your meetings as being irrelevant to them.
+If people lose interest in your meetings then you may lose their input but crucially you may also lose their imput from other meetings because they may begin to associate all of your meetings as being irrelevant to them.

 Having the right people is one part of the challenge – making sure you have the right agenda follows.